John Ignatius Armstrong

 Community activity

 Known as the ‘Golden Barman’, Armstrong was recognised for his charitable work.
+He was a keen sportsman and boxing champion of metropolitan Catholic schools and later a bowler and golfer.
 He was an avid art collector and a patron of Australian artists in England during his term as High Commissioner.
 The ceiling of his Collaroy home was painted by the artist John Olsen.

 Parliamentary service